Want to watch a video to learn how to search on RPR? See link at the end of the article.

 - Market Activity

 When you select an All Properties or For Sale search, you will fill in a geography to search, as well as any of the parameters shown below the Search bar—Estimate Range / Price Range, Beds or Baths—that you may wish to use to narrow your search.
 Then press the yellow Search button.
-Or, you can follow the Advanced Search link for more searching options.
+If you search by MLS listing ID, you can enter more than one ID.
+Separate the IDs with a semicolon.

 You can search for properties currently offered for lease (including properties that are for sale or for lease), as well as search expired lease listings.
 Begin by choosing the For Lease menu in the Search bar.
 You can also perform Advanced Searches within the For Lease menu, as well as search by monthly lease amount, bedrooms, living area and many other conventional RPR search parameters.